Jake Haulk, Ph.D.

 Frank Gamrat, Ph.D.

 Frank received his Ph.D. in economics from Clemson University and a B.S. in economics from St. Vincent College in Latrobe, Pennsylvania.
 Experience includes teaching at the university level and as an operations research analyst for the federal government in Washington DC.
-His areas of expertise include economic development, merger analysis, the economics of Pennsylvania’s Marcellus Shale gas industry, analysis of Pennsylvania’s casino industry, as well as analyzing the area’s labor market.
+His areas of expertise include economic development, transportation, merger analysis, the economics of Pennsylvania’s Marcellus Shale gas industry, analysis of Pennsylvania’s casino industry, as well as analyzing the area’s labor market.
 Publications have been included in Government Union Review, the national ERIC database, and the Journal of Sports Economics.